ssube/isolex/docs/dev/style.md

 If a class or entity does not appear here (such as user, role, and token), please do not shorten it unnecessarily.

+### Arguments

+Arguments are the `--foo --bar=3` flags passed on the command line.
+Commands have data, which is not the same thing.

 ### Capitalization

 The following abbreviations MUST be capitalized except when they appear as a variable or property name: